alsanju/Train_Malta_Nanopore/README.md

 The standard format for aligned sequence data is [SAM](http://samtools.github.io/hts-specs/SAMv1.pdf) (Sequence Alignment Map).

-SAM files have
+SAM files have:
 1) a header that contains information on alignment and contigs used, and
 2) the aligned reads.

 But because SAM files can be large, they are usually stored in the compressed version of them, [BAM](http://samtools.github.io/hts-specs/SAMv1.pdf) files.